SanderMertens/flecs/docs/Queries.md

 </ul>
 </div>

-This will cause queries to return empty archeypes (iterators with count set to 0) which is something the application code will have to handle correctly.
+This will cause queries to return empty archetypes (iterators with count set to 0) which is something the application code will have to handle correctly.

 ## Creating queries
 This section explains how to create queries in the different language bindings and the flecs Flecs Query Language.